 Running a business can get uncomfortable

-I don’t care who you are, there will be something about running a business (even if it’s a small side business to pay your blogging expenses) that makes you uncomfortable.
+I don’t care who you are, there will be something about running a business (even if it’s a small side business) that makes you uncomfortable.

 For me, it was selling.
 I would rather have extensive dental surgery than stand up on stage and sell something.
 That’s not colorful overstatement — I really would prefer the dental surgery.

 But I’ve done it, in front of a cold crowd who didn’t know me and didn’t have a multi-month warmup from the blog.

 And (this still amazes me) I was successful at it.

 It was horrendously uncomfortable, but now I know I can do it.
 And I never have to feel limited by the “I’m not a salesperson” belief again.

 Ethical business is a nonzero-sum game.
 In other words, you win when your customers win.